 If you visit your aging parents over the holidays, you may notice a considerable decline in their capabilities and realize it might be time to bring in some at-home care.
 However, this could be a susceptible topic for them, so it is important to approach the conversation correctly and at the right time.

 Here are some considerations to keep in mind that can help you successfully bring up with your parents the idea of hiring a professional caregiver:

 6. Test out using a caregiver on a trial basis.
 Using outside help on a short-term basis for respite or recovery care can help show your parents that having a caregiver is not something to fear.
 This often leaves them open to receiving ongoing care.
-If you or another family member are currently the primary caregiver and are starting to feel overwhelmed, respite care can become a gradual bridge to hiring a longer-term caregiver.
+If you or another family member are currently the primary caregiver and starting to feel overwhelmed, respite care can gradually become a bridge to hiring a longer-term caregiver.

 7. Talk with a medical professional.
 It may be wise to talk with your parent’s primary care physician in advance to see if s/he shares your concern.
 If so, s/he will likely help you with the conversation.
 Since this individual is probably someone your parents have known for a long time and trust, having them in your corner could help tremendously.

 8. Plant seeds and let the conversation grow over time.
 Don’t feel like you have to start the discussion and come up with a solution all in the same sitting.
 Being proactive and bringing up the topic sooner rather than later means you can open the lines of communication with your parents before a crisis occurs when your parents are likely not feeling as defensive.
 Discuss what they want as they age, then chat about different scenarios.

 Using in-home care can be a gradual, transitional process.
 Professional caregivers can customize their services according to the needs and wants of their clients and client families.
 If you’re wondering what goes into providing at-home care for your parents, call Cahoon Care Associates.
 We’d be happy to answer any questions you have!